Bogdan-Ciurea/PathFinding/README.md

 libfreetype-6.dll; SDL2.dll; SDL2_image.dll; SDL2_ttf.dll; zlib1.dll
 ```

-Furthermore, there should also be one mode folder named `unity` and two mode files:  `unity.c` and `unity.h`.
-These files are used for debugging.

 On the **Feng Linux** machine that the University provides us with, the software can be built by using these commands: `mkdir build` -> `cd build` -> `cmake ..` -> `make`.
 After you have used these commands you have two options.
 If you want to run the program, you would want to use the `./CyberRoads` command.
-If you want to use the unit testing program type `./unit_tests` command.

-If the software does not work as intended, another way to run the program is to run the `make` command in the main folder and then './CyberRoads' but this would also need to ode all the files from the `assets` folder into the main folder and the `unit_tests` file will not exist.
+If the software does not work as intended, another way to run the program is to run the `make` command in the main folder and then './CyberRoads' but this would also need to ode all the files from the `assets` folder into the main folder.

 If you want to run this software on **Windows** you will have to just run the `CyberRoads.exe` file but you would also need to move all the files from the `assets` folder into the main folder.